shvaf/shvaf.github.io/_projects/4_project.md

 Time → Exact time of transaction (HH:MM:SS)

+I am using SAS online for acedemics so I am limited in the size of dataset that I can work with

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.